akuklev/HOCC/non-constructive-modality.md

 =========================================================================

-We extend the observational calculus of constructions $CC_{obs}$ of Pujet and Tabareau by a non-constructive modality ‖_‖ᶜ: an idempotent monad on the universe of definitionally proof-irrelevant types Ω allowing for non-constructive an ε operator in a fenced fragment of the calculus without compromising its good computational properties.
+We extend the observational calculus of constructions $CC_{obs}$ of Pujet and Tabareau by a non-constructive modality ‖_‖ᶜ: an idempotent monad into the universe of definitionally proof-irrelevant types Ω allowing for non-constructive an ε operator in a fenced fragment of the calculus without compromising its good computational properties.
 We extend the proofs of normalization, canonicity and decidability of type- and proof checking by original authors as well as their